mtopircean/mixing-potions-frontend/README.md

 <Route render={() => <p>Page not found!</p>} />
 ```

 ## The Surface Plane
 ### Theme
 When considering the website theme the general idea was to provide a clean, modern look, but maintain also a good level of elegance.
-This was achieved through a well though color selection, limitation on number of elements displayed, and a high use of bootstrap to allow proper alignment and element display in the page.
+This was achieved through a well though colour selection, limitation on number of elements displayed, and a high use of bootstrap to allow proper alignment and element display in the page.
 General aim was for a clean design, easy to read, understand, with all elements easy to access and read.

 ### Colour Selection
 Colours where selected in line with the theme, but also to offer a high level of accessibility and contrast.
 It has suffered several changes during the development process as I`ve tried to maintain data clear, easy to read and print.
 The choice was also due to the amount of features present on the website and the interest to create a separation, or a unique identifier to separate them visually.

-Generaly I`ve tried to use a consistent pallete of colors, suitable for the various areas of the website and message sent.
+Generally I`ve tried to use a consistent palette of colours, suitable for the various areas of the website and message sent.
 List of the most colours used:

 ![Alt text](docs/planes/design/pallete_1.png)
 ![Alt text](docs/planes/design/pallete_2.png)

 ### Font and text style
 Text and font used are consistent across the website with variances in regards of decoration and size.
 Font used was selected from Google Fonts: